 Money transfer companies can send your money abroad using cash or EFTPOS (electronic funds transfer at point of sale).
 These companies have a storefront or third-party convenience store counter and allow your recipient to collect the funds from the money transfer office in their country.
 While this cash transfer option is usually extremely quick, it can be expensive.

 Companies such as Western Union, Xpress Money and MoneyGram offer this service.
 Once you have set up an account, you may be able to transfer money online, over the phone or using a bank card, however this will depend on the company.
 MoneyGram have a partnership with Canada Post and many counters can be found in grocery stores, post offices, and shops across the country.
 This gives you access to agents who can help you send and receive money from around the globe.

 MoneyGram has more than 320,000 agent locations worldwide and the fees involved in transferring money overseas can vary depending on a range of factors including how much money you are sending and where you are sending it.
 As an example, MoneyGram’s cost estimator calculates that transferring $1000 from Canada to Australia will incur a fee of $50.

 Safer than sending a personal cheque overseas, an international money order (IMO) is when you give your money to a bank or post office and get an international guaranteed cheque.
 Think of it as the international equivalent of a bank cheque.

-Once you’ve posted the cheque to the recipient, they can cash it at their local bank and deposit the money into their own account.
-While this transfer method is secure, posting a cheque will take longer than an electronic transaction and can cost more.
-You’ll have to pay to purchase the IMO and there may be transaction costs when the money is deposited into the overseas account.
+Once you have posted the cheque to the recipient, they can cash it in at their local bank and deposit the money into their own account.
+While this transfer method is secure, posting a cheque will take longer than an electronic transaction and can cost more money.
+You will have to pay to purchase the IMO and there may be transaction costs when the money is deposited into the overseas account.

 Take advantage of offers such as ‘first transfer free’